Azure-Samples/windowsvm-msi-arm-dotnet/README.md

 Use the "Deploy to Azure" button to deploy an ARM template to create an Azure VM with a Managed Service Identity.
 When you create a VM with MSI, an Azure AD service principal with that name is created, and can be used to grant access to resources.

 ## Step 2: Grant the Managed Service Identity "contributor" access to your subscription
 Using the Azure Portal, grant the Managed Service Identity contributor access to the subscription.
-You can do this using the **Acess Control (IAM)** tab in the subscription.
+You can do this using the **Access Control (IAM)** tab in the subscription.

 Click on **Add**, set the role as **Contributor**, and search for the VM name you just created.